 Even though an injury might seem like a minor cut or scrape, make the earliest appointment possible to come in and see us.
 Keep in mind that treating a minor issue is always easier than after the problem has become a serious complication.

 In the event that you have discovered a foot ulcer, seek immediate medical care.
-Treatment needs to be administered as soon as possible to decrease the risk of infection and potential amputation.

 Of course, the best form of ulcer treatment is to reduce the risk of one developing in the first place.
 Your prevention plan should begin here in our office.
 We can determine if you have any existing issues with your gait or footwear that may increase your likelihood of developing a foot ulcer, and then create a plan to correct them.
 We can also establish regularly-scheduled appointments as a proactive defense against major issues.